-Assessment and Reporting - Years 5 and 6
+Assessment and Reporting - Years 3 and 4

 Assessment and reporting are an essential part of the education process.
 The selection of curriculum, the choice of a range of pedagogical practices, and the design of assessment measures are the three central aspects of the educational process.
 They must be as closely aligned as possible for effective learning to occur.
-Hills Grammar reports reflect the requirements of both the NSW Education Standards Authority (NESA), and follows a pedagogy of Guided Inquiry through the deep learning around Central ideas.
-The outcomes specified and mandated by the NESA syllabus documents are reflected in both assessment tasks and the reports issued to parents.
-A variety of assessment tasks are provided, extending beyond traditional tests and to a variety of ways in which a student may demonstrate their understanding, both in individual and collaborative ways, and in a variety of language modes.
+Hills Grammar reports reflect the requirements of both the NSW Education Standards Authority.
+The outcomes specified and mandated by the NSW Education Standards Authority (NESA) syllabus documents are reflected in both assessment tasks and the reports issued to parents.

+A variety of assessment tasks are provided, extending beyond traditional tests to a multitude of ways in which a student may demonstrate their understanding, both in individually and collaboratively, in a number of language modes.